milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Config Sync: Config Sync, available as part of GKE Enterprise, is a solution for enabling consistent configuration across multiple Kubernetes clusters, with your configuration stored as a single source of truth under version control and automatically applied to your clusters.
 Policy Controller: Policy Controller is a policy management solution that enables the application and enforcement of programmable policies for your Kubernetes clusters.
 These policies act as "guardrails" and can help with best practices, security, and compliance management of your clusters and fleet.
 Identity Service: Identity Service is an authentication service that lets customers bring existing identity solutions for authentication to multiple environments.
 Users can log in to and access their clusters from the command line or from the Google Cloud console, all using their existing identity providers.
-GKE Enterprise Integration with Google Cloud Platform Services: Google Cloud Platform services and components may be used in connection with GKE Enterprise deployments, including Google Kubernetes Engine (GKE), Cloud Logging, Cloud Monitoring, Traffic Director, and Google Cloud Platform Marketplace.
+GKE Enterprise Integration with Google Cloud Platform Services: Google Cloud Platform services and components may be used in connection with GKE Enterprise deployments, including Google Kubernetes Engine (GKE), Cloud Logging, Cloud Monitoring, and Google Cloud Platform Marketplace.
 GKE Enterprise Premium Software: GKE Enterprise includes the software components listed below as Premium Software.
-Service Mesh: Service Mesh is a managed service mesh service that includes (i) a managed certificate authority that issues cryptographic certificates that identify customer workloads within the Service Mesh for mutual authentication, and (ii) telemetry for customers to manage and monitor their services.
-Customers receive details showing an inventory of services, can understand their service dependencies, and receive metrics for monitoring their services.
-For clarity this service does not include Service Mesh -- Software (see below regarding Premium Software).
+Cloud Service Mesh: Cloud Service Mesh is a managed service that includes (i) a managed certificate authority that issues cryptographic certificates that identify customer workloads within the Service Mesh for mutual authentication, and (ii) telemetry for customers to manage and monitor their services.
+Customers receive details showing an inventory of services, can understand their service dependencies, and receive metrics for monitoring their services, and (iii) traffic management for user services in the mesh.
+For clarity this service does not include Cloud Service Mesh -- Software (see below regarding Premium Software).
 GKE Autopilot: GKE Autopilot is a mode of operation in GKE in which Google manages cluster configuration, including nodes, scaling, security, and other preconfigured settings.
 Autopilot clusters are optimized to run most production workloads, and provision compute resources based on Kubernetes manifests.
 The streamlined configuration follows GKE best practices and recommendations for cluster and workload setup, scalability, and security.
 Connect: Connect is a service that enables both users and Google-hosted components to interact with clusters through a connection to the in-cluster Connect software agent.
 GKE Hub: GKE Hub is centralized control-plane that enables a user to register clusters running in a variety of environments, including Google's cloud, on premises in customer datacenters, or other third party clouds.
 GKE Hub provides a way for customers to centrally manage features and services on customer-registered clusters.